Blckvia/gopl-answers/README.md

 - [ex7.10](ex7.10): ex7.10 create function which will check is palindrom the interface
 - [ex7.11](ex7.11): ex7.11 create CRUD operations
 - [ex7.12](ex7.12): ex7.12 create html template to list goods
+- [ex8.1](ex8.1): ex8.1 clock is a TCP server that periodically writes the time.